-- An addition or alteration to an existing principal building which will not be visible from an existing or future: adjacent public road right-of-way, adjacent park, adjacent residential, adjacent agricultural zoned property provided that the proposal requires no variance(s) from the Zoning Bylaw, and further, requires no approval from the appropriate provincial ministry or agency; or - Replacement, alteration or addition to a building such as new siding, roofing, doors, building trim, awnings, and/or windows where it does not impact the overall form and character of the building and would not impact the existing landscape or access provisions; or - Interior renovations; or - Replacement of a building that has been destroyed by natural causes, in cases where the replacement building is identical to the original in both form and character; or - Construction, addition or alteration not to exceed 30 sq. m (323 sq. ft) for a single storey accessory structure (4.5 m in height) is proposed and where no variance(s) of the Zoning Bylaw are required; or - Construction, addition or alteration not to exceed 45 sq. m (484 sq. ft) for a single storey building (4.5 m in height) where the building is non-habitable space and where no variance(s) of the Zoning Bylaw are required; or appropriate for development within revitalization areas as an addition to the Comprehensive Design Guidelines.
-In general, Revitalization Design Guidelines will prevail over the Comprehensive Design Guidelines in any instances of conflict.
-Note that the maximum density as prescribed in the Zoning Bylaw may not always be attainable, as each site has specific unique limitations for overall development potential.
+- An addition or alteration to an existing principal building which will not be visible from an existing or future: adjacent public road right-of-way, adjacent park, adjacent residential, adjacent agricultural zoned property provided that the proposal requires no variance(s) from the Zoning Bylaw, and further, requires no approval from the appropriate provincial ministry or agency; or - Replacement or alteration to a building such as new siding, roofing, doors, building trim, awnings, and/or windows where it does not negatively impact the overall form and character of the building and would not impact the existing landscape or access provisions; or - Interior renovations; or - Replacement of a building that has been destroyed by natural causes, in cases where the replacement building is identical to the original in both form and character; or - Construction, addition or alteration not to exceed 30 sq. m (323 sq. ft) for a single storey accessory structure (4.5 m in height) is proposed and where no variance(s) of the Zoning Bylaw are required; or - Construction, addition or alteration not to exceed 45 sq. m (484 sq. ft) for a single storey building (4.5 m in height) where the building is non-habitable space and where no variance(s) of the Zoning Bylaw are required; or